computerguided/state-diagram/doc/elements.md

 - `get_plantuml_code(code_type: CodeType = CodeType.STANDARD)`: returns the PlantUML code of the element, depending on the type of the code.
 This is overridden by the subclasses.
 - `get_variable_name()`: returns the variable name of the element.
 This is overridden by the subclasses.
 - `from_plantuml_code(plantuml_code: str)`: classmethod that sets the attributes of the element from the PlantUML code.
 This is overridden by the subclasses.
+- `get_string_representation()`: returns a string representation of the element in for example a list of elements.
+This is overridden by the subclasses.

 ## Interface

 The `Interface` class is a subclass of `Element` with the type set to `Interface` and is responsible for holding the data of an interface.

 It has the following additional attributes: